Falk Grieffenhagen

-Falk Grieffenhagen (born 1969) is a German musician who is a member of the electronic/experimental pop band Kraftwerk.
+Falk Grieffenhagen (born 25 February 1969) is a German musician who is a member of the electronic/experimental pop band Kraftwerk.

 Background

 Grieffenhagen studied sound and video engineering in Düsseldorf, and later studied saxophone, flute, clarinet and jazz piano in Cologne, finishing in 2004.
 He joined Kraftwerk as the live video-operator in 2012, replacing Stefan Pfaffe.
 He has worked freelance as a musician, composer, and sound engineer since 1996.
+Since 2023 tour, he replaced the role of Fritz Hilpert.